-IncAuthority - $0 plus state fees & free registered agent the first year!
+ZenBusiness - Best for beginners. $0 plus state fees & free registered agent for 1 year!

-ZenBusiness - $49 plus state fees & free registered agent for 1 year!
+Northwest - Best privacy protection. $39 plus state fees & free registered agent for 1 year!

-Chiropractic practitioners have several regulations to be aware of.
+Obtain business licenses and permits: Chiropractic practitioners have several regulations to be aware of.
 From client privacy regulations under the Health Insurance Portability and Accountability Act (HIPAA) to state professional licensing and others, it’s important to research the required licenses and regulations before starting a chiropractic office.